sylefeb/Silice/GetStarted.md

 => This executes the simulation, which output 40 image files (tga format) Look at them in sequence :-)

-*Note:* Under MinGW you can also compile *silice* and *silicehe* using the provided shell scripts in the root directory.
+*Note:* Under MinGW you can also compile *silice* and *silicehe* using the provided shell scripts in the root silice directory.

 ## Linux

-Should be as easy as
+Should be as simple as:
 ```
 git clone --recurse-submodules https://github.com/sylefeb/Silice.git
 cd Silice